Kishanjaisoorya/Dissolve/README.md

 ## Project Description: Dissolve DApp

-Dissolve is a decentralized application (DApp) inspired by the popular social media platform Twitter.
-Built on blockchain technology, Dissolve offers users a secure, transparent, and censorship-resistant platform for sharing thoughts, opinions, and updates in real-time.
+Dissolve is a decentralized application (DApp) inspired by the popular social media platform X. Built on blockchain technology, Dissolve offers users a secure, transparent, and censorship-resistant platform for sharing thoughts, opinions, and updates in real-time.

 ## Key Features: